-Everything you need to know about the medication Omeprazole
+What you need to know about omeprazole: Inside the pouch

 Are you taking omeprazole?
 We’re taking a look inside the pouch to tell you more about this common medication.